Codimension 2 cycles on products of projective homogeneous surfaces: Two filtrations on the Grothendieck ring

 \section{Two filtrations on the Grothendieck ring}

-In this section, we briefly recall definitions and properties of the topological filtration and the gamma filtration on the Grothendieck ring $K$ of a smooth projective variety (see \cite{FL} and \cite{Kar} for details).
-We also provide a useful fact concerning the torsion part of these two filtrations on a smooth projective homogeneous variety.
+In this section, we briefly recall definitions and properties of the topological filtration and the gamma filtration on the Grothendieck ring $K(X)$ of a smooth projective variety $X$ (see \cite{FL}, \cite{Kar} for details).
+We also provide a useful fact concerning the torsion part of these two filtrations on $X$.

-Let $X$ be a smooth projective variety and let $K(X)$ be the Grothendieck ring of $X$.
 The topological filtration

 is given by the ideal $T^{d}(X)$ generated by the class $[\mathcal{O}_{Y}]$ of the structure sheaf of a closed subvariety $Y$ of codimension at least $d$.
 We write $T^{d/d+1}(X)$ for the quotient $T^{d}(X)/T^{d+1}(X)$.